palantir/gradle-consistent-versions/docs/adr/0001-getversion-per-project-resolution.md

 - **Read the `versions.lock` file directly.** All the information is there, but reading the lockfile from a subproject feels against the intent of GCV.
-- **Read the `gcvLocks` constraints instead of resolving.** The "without an exclusive lock" error only applies to *resolution* — reading a configuration's declared `DependencyConstraint`s is fine, so the no-config lookup could read the strict constraints off the root `gcvLocks` platform instead.
+- **Read the `gcvLocks` constraints instead of resolving.** The above error only applies to *resolution* — reading a configuration's declared
+  `DependencyConstraint`s is fine, so the no-config lookup could read the strict constraints off the root `gcvLocks` platform instead.
 This works for the common case but still reads the root project's model from a subproject, it needs special-casing for the